apenwarr/redo/README.md

 necessary.)

+# What hash algorithm does redo-stamp use?

+It's intentionally undocumented because you shouldn't need to care and it might change at any time.
+But trust me, it's not the slow part of your build, and you'll never accidentally get a hash collision.

-# Why not always use checksum-based dependencies instead of timestamps?
+# Why not *always* use checksum-based dependencies instead of timestamps?

 Some build systems keep a checksum of target files and rebuild dependents only when the target changes.
 This is appealing in some cases; for example,